rdunker/MusicNotation/docs/object-structure.md

-# Here is an overview of our overall structure
+# Architectural information

-> This is a logical overview of our overall structure and not an exact representation of our class hierarchy
+> This is a logical overview of our overall structure and not an exact representation of our class hierarchy.

 ## Structure Overview
 ![structure overview](images/structure-overview.png)